 - Parent and family participation in Syracuse Welcome is not required.

-Explore complete event lists for Syracuse Welcome, schools and colleges on the Syracuse Welcome Schedules webpage.
+Explore complete event lists for Syracuse Welcome, schools and colleges on the Syracuse Welcome webpage.

 Please note, students cannot select a residence hall or a specific room type.
-Additionally, following roommate assignments, students may not change until after arriving and moving-in.
+Additionally, following roommate assignments, students may not change until after classes begin.
+Students are encouraged to speak with their Resident Director (RD) after classes begin to explore those options should they be available.

 Learn more on the On-Campus Living webpage.